PharmaLedger-IMI/acdc-components/native-integration/README.md

      - add expiry date and select the product code;
      - click add EPI and add the same leaflet files as before;
      - click manage serial numbers/ update Valid and input any comma separated number value list (uniques);
-     - click enablhe authentication feature and input the keySSI present in the splash page;
+     - click enablhe authentication feature and input the keySSI present in the splash page (localhost:8080);
      - Click Add Batch;
     - click view 2d data matrix in the batch list item and take a picture of the valid qr code;